 Founded by David Parker and David Taylor in 1997, the Birmingham Colloquium is held every two years.
-From 2007 to 2017, it was co-organised by Hugh Houghton and David Parker, and is currently convened by Hugh Houghton.
+Since 2007 it has been convened by Hugh Houghton, with David Parker continuing as co-organiser until 2017.

-The 13th Colloquium (2023): "Catenae, Scholia and the IGNTP" in conjunction with the CATENA Project
+The 13th Colloquium (2023): "Catenae, Marginalia and the IGNTP" in conjunction with the CATENA Project

 The 12th Colloquium (2021): "Fragments"

 The twelfth colloquium was held as an online event on the Zoom platform over ten weeks from January to March 2021.
 The schedule may be seen on the ITSEE news page.
 Many of the presentations were recorded and made available on the IGNTP YouTube channel.
-Selected papers will be published in Clark R. Bates, Jacopo Marcon, Andrew J. Patton and Emanuele Scieri (ed.), That Nothing May Be Lost: Fragments and the New Testament Text (Texts and Studies 3).
+Selected papers have been published in Clark R. Bates, Jacopo Marcon, Andrew J. Patton and Emanuele Scieri (ed.), That Nothing May Be Lost: Fragments and the New Testament Text (Texts and Studies 3.29).
 Piscataway NJ: Gorgias, 2022.

 The 11th Colloquium (2019): "At One Remove: Versions and Other Indirect Evidence for the New Testament"